Case Study: Influencer Awareness Testing with Bolt

 Regardless of the communication channel you use, it's no easy task to pick the right influencer for your brand.
-Fake followers, ineffective measurement, lack of commitment for original content, there are many metrics worth checking before making a deal.
-Once you're sure the metrics are right, how can you be sure if that person is a good match to your brand from your consumer's point of view?
+Fake followers, ineffective measurement, lack of commitment in original content, there are many metrics worth considering before reaching an agreement.
+Once you're sure the metrics are right, how can you be positive if that person is a good match for your brand, from your consumer's point of view?

 What if they prefer someone more local?

-Sure, you can track the influencer's already published content, try to scroll down through their feed in order to make some level of analysis, although before making a commitment you might want to rely on more accurate and up-to-date data.
+Sure, you can track the influencer's already published content, try to scroll down through their feed in order to make some level of analysis, but before making a serious commitment you might want to rely on more accurate and up-to-date data.

-Perhaps your consumers may have preferred someone more local?
-What if the influencer did something that offended your consumers in the past and your PR report didn't catch it?
-What if your consumers lost trust in the influencer?
+Perhaps your consumers prefer someone more local and relatable?
+What if the influencer did something to offend your consumers in the past and your PR report didn't catch it?
+What if your consumers lost trust in the influencer over time?